 - Vacuum chairs and sofas

-- Wash cushions and soft furnishings or refresh in the dryer
+- Wash cushions and soft furnishings, or refresh them in the dryer

 Kitchen

-- Wipe down cupboard tops, baseboards, door frames and handles
+- Wipe cupboard tops, baseboards, door frames, and handles

 - Vacuum curtains and/or wipe down blinds